realbucksavage/stargate/README.md

 - Eureka service registry
 - Middleware

+[stargatecontrb](https://github.com/realbucksavage/stargatecontrib) contains some middleware implementations that are not in the scope of this library, but might be useful for some people.

 ## Getting started

-Stargate's concept is to take in a table of routes and downstream services and create a load balancer that reverse proxies to them.
-This table is created by a `stargate.ServiceLister` instance and is passed to `stargate.NewProxy` function.

-Check the [basic example](https://github.com/realbucksavage/stargate/blob/master/_examples/basic.go) that implements a `stargate.ServiceLister` to create a static table of routes and uses round-robin approach to load balance the request.
+Check the [basic example](./_examples/basic/main.go) that implements a `stargate.ServiceLister` to create a static table of routes and uses round-robin approach to load balance the request.

 ### Customize logging